 This retailer was wasting a ton of money on these catalogs.
 My colleague knew he could help them increase their marketing ROI dramatically.
 Rather than cold call them, he figured sending them a 50-pound package of their recent catalogs would be much more likely to get their attention.

 I ended up leaving TMA before he was able to follow-through, so I unfortunately don’t know the outcome of his plan.
 However, this example stuck with me.
-It ultimately served as the inspiration for a strategy that I now refer to as doing some habit math.
+It ultimately served as the inspiration for a strategy that I now refer to as using habit math.
 In this article, you’ll learn how to use this strategy to break bad habits and make good ones last.